 Where is Stuart Pearce now?

-After 746 career appearances Stuart Pearce retired from playing in 2002 and took up a role as coach at Manchester City.
+After 746 career appearances, former England left back Stuart Pearce retired from playing in 2002 when he took up a coaching role at Manchester City under manager Kevin Keegan.

 Check out these great deals on replica football shirts and grab yourself a bargain.

-In July 2014 Stuart Pearce was back in management with former club Nottingham Forest but left the club in February 2015 after a string of bad results.
+In July 2014 Stuart Pearce was back in management with former club Nottingham Forest and enjoyed a fantastic start but he was sacked in February 2015 after a string of bad results left the team in 15th position in the league.

-After leaving Nottingham Forest Pearce started working as a match analyst on most of the main football networks including the BBC, Sky Sports and BT Sport.
+After leaving Nottingham Forest Pearce started working in his current role as a match analyst and pundit across the television networks including the BBC, Sky Sports and BT Sport.

 Keen to get back into football management, Pearce revealed in September 2015 that he had been unsuccessful in his application as head coach for the Finland national team job.